top of page

 TRANSPORTATION

-Why haven’t gas companies paid to repair their own pipelines with their own money?
+Why don’t gas companies use their own money to repair their own pipes?

 Heavily_damaged_gas_pipeline_segment (2).jpg